Medicare Costs That You Need to Know

 Original Medicare refers to Part A (hospital insurance) and Part B (medical insurance).
 Common Part A and Part B costs are summarized below.

 Medicare Part A is premium-free if you’ve worked at least 10 years (40 quarters) while paying Social Security taxes.
-If you worked 30 to 39 quarters while paying these taxes, your monthly premium is $227 (in 2017), and $413 if you’ve worked and paid taxes for less than 30 quarters.
+If you worked 30 to 39 quarters while paying these taxes, your monthly premium is $252 in 2020, and the premium is $458 if you’ve worked and paid taxes for less than 30 quarters.

 Your Medicare Part B premium can vary depending on your situation.
 For many people, the premium is automatically deducted from their Social Security benefits.

-- Your income exceeds a certain amount.
-Your premium could be higher than the amount listed above, as there are different premiums for different income levels.
+In 2020, the standard Part B monthly premium is $144.60.
+Your premium could be higher, as there are different premiums for different income levels.

 Under Original Medicare, there may be other out-of-pocket costs besides premiums.
 You’re likely to pay a copayment or coinsurance for doctor visits and certain preventive services, although some preventive services (such as flu shots and certain screenings) are free if you get them through Medicare-assigned health-care providers.
 If you’re hospitalized in a Medicare-enrolled hospital, many services and supplies are covered, but you’ll typically pay coinsurance for a hospital stay longer than 60 days.
 Again, follow the link above for more details about your Original Medicare costs.